Nasal fold resection in pugs: when it is advisable, how it is performed and what owners need to know

 • General findings including respiration: Many pugs have BOAS (brachycephalic obstructive airway syndrome).
 This significantly affects anesthesia.

-For BOAS assessment, the information from Cambridge and the Kennel Club is helpful: It describes, among other things, the Respiratory Function Grading (RFG), which is used to evaluate pugs' respiratory function. vet.cam.ac.uk+1
+For BOAS assessment, the information from Cambridge and the Kennel Club is helpful: It describes, among other things, the Respiratory Function Grading (RFG), which is used to assess Pugs regarding their respiratory function. vet.cam.ac.uk+1

 Regarding anesthesia: Brachycephalic patients have an increased risk of peri- and post-anesthetic complications.
-International articles and guidelines recommend conservative, reversible premedication, consistent preoxygenation, prompt and safe intubation, and particularly vigilant monitoring during the recovery phase; many complications only occur after extubation .
+International articles and guidelines recommend conservative, reversible premedication, consistent preoxygenation, prompt and safe intubation, and particularly vigilant monitoring during the recovery phase; many complications only occur after extubation.
+Today's Veterinary Practice+2Today's Veterinary Practice+2

 The procedure of the operation – what exactly is done?

-• Medial canthoplasty (shortening of the palpebral fissure, correction of the medial eyelid margin) is performed when excessive palpebral fissure length and medial entropion are noticeable. rvc.ac.uk+1
+• Medial canthoplasty (Shortening of the palpebral fissure, correction of the medial lid margin) if excessive palpebral fissure length and medial entropion are noticeable. rvc.ac.uk+1

-• Correction of other BOAS components (separate surgery appointment) if it benefits the overall situation – such as Nares correction or soft palate surgery.
-Modern publications describe various techniques that improve the airway; the necessary procedure is determined on an individual basis.
+• Further BOAS components may be corrected (separate surgery appointment) if it benefits the overall situation – for example, Nares correction or soft palate surgery.
+Modern publications describe various techniques that improve the airway; the specific procedure required is determined on an individual basis.
 Clinician's Brief

-In the surgical field, I ensure atraumatic preparation and a low-tension, multi-layered skin suture.
+In the surgical field, I ensure atraumatic dissection and a low-tension, multi-layered skin suture.
 Bleeding is usually minimal and easily controlled.
-The procedure typically lasts 30–60 minutes; the actual anesthesia time is longer due to the particularly careful induction and awakening.
+The procedure typically lasts 30–60 minutes; the actual anesthesia time is longer due to the particularly careful induction and awakening process.
 After the operation, the patient remains under close monitoring until respiration and protective reflexes are stable; extubation is deliberately delayed.
 This strategy is recommended in recognized anesthesia resources.
 Today's Veterinary Practice+1

 Risks, side effects and complications

-Like any surgery, nasal fold resection in pugs risks.
-These generally include impaired wound healing, bruising, infection, suture dehiscence, or cosmetically visible asymmetries.
-Specifically, despite successful fold reduction, residual corneal irritation may persist due to other underlying causes (medial entropion, caruncular trichiasis).
-In such cases, a supplementary medial canthoplasty the more effective option.
-British experts also point out that if the nasal fold touches the cornea, its reduction or removal may be part of the treatment plan. thekennelclub.org.uk
+Like any operation, the Nasal fold resection in pugs Risks.
+Generally, these include impaired wound healing, bruising, infection, suture dehiscence, or cosmetically visible asymmetries.
+Specifically, it can happen that despite successful wrinkle reduction, residual corneal irritation remains because other causes (medial entropion, caruncle trichiasis) are dominant.
+In such cases, the additional medial canthoplasty the more effective option.
+British experts also point out that – if the nasal fold touches the cornea – its reduction or removal can be part of the treatment plan. thekennelclub.org.uk

 The greatest risk often lies not in the incision technique, but in the anesthesia of BOAS patients.
 Brachycephalic dogs have a higher rate of anesthetic complications compared to non-brachycephalic dogs, especially during the recovery phase; therefore, planning, preoxygenation, temperature management, attentive postoperative monitoring, and clear emergency protocols are crucial.
 Today's Veterinary Practice